6 Tips for Avoiding the Winter Blahs

 4. Stay active

-Staying active by exercising, socializing, and doing things you enjoy is one of the best ways to beat the blues in any season.
+Staying active by exercising, socializing (from a distance), and doing things you enjoy is one of the best ways to beat the blues in any season.
 Taking a short walk each day is an easy way to improve your mood.
-Visiting your local senior center is a great way to stay connected and find activities that interest you.

 5. Plan for spring